emqx/blog/en/202103/verifying-kuiper-stream-processing-with-mqtt-x.md

 ![kuiperrulestatus.png](https://assets.emqx.com/images/73b59e082e4af79cdc8c7491b6fed441.png)

-Then continue to look at the messages within MQTT X. `edge1` has sent a total of 40 simulated messages at regular intervals, switching to `edge2` we see that a total of 14 messages have been received.
+Then continue to look at the messages within MQTTX. `edge1` has sent a total of 40 simulated messages at regular intervals, switching to `edge2` we see that a total of 14 messages have been received.
 The sent and received data is consistent with the Kuiper inflow and outflow data, and the `temperature` in the received messages is exactly above 30, which satisfies the filtering conditions we set in Kuiper.
 This means that our Kuiper stream processing function has successfully completed the data processing requirements we set, and the test and verification was successful.

 ![mqttxsend.png](https://assets.emqx.com/images/3aabe367e47e56a41033aa3a6cfed18e.png)